Labelling 3D prints

 3D printed topographic map

-3D model of White Island with braille label on front side
+3D model of Tower Hill with braille label on front side.

-• It is possible to wrap braille on curved surfaces, however the process is time-consuming.
-A short braille symbol is advised with a key provided on an accompanying basement or key.
+It is possible to wrap braille on curved surfaces, however the process is time-consuming.
+A short braille symbol is advised with a key provided on an accompanying basement, braille page or electronic document.

 3D printed globe with braille on curved flat surfaces